Complete complementarity relations and its Lorentz invariance: Introduction

-Besides, it's known that entanglement is just one of the aspects that completely characterizes a quanton \cite{Leblond}.
-The other two, which also are intriguing characteristics that turns apart the quantum world from the classical world, are known as the wave-particle duality.
+Besides, it is known that entanglement is just one of the aspects that completely characterizes a quanton \cite{Leblond}.
+The other two, which also are intriguing characteristics that turn apart the quantum world from the classical world, are known as the wave-particle duality.
 This distinguished aspect is generally captured, in a qualitative way, by Bohr's complementarity principle \cite{Bohr}.
-For instance, in the Mach-Zehnder interferometer or the double-slit interferometer, the wave aspect is characterized by interference fringes, meanwhile the particle nature is given by the which-way information of the path along the interferometer.
-A quantitative version of the wave-particle duality was first investigated by Wooters and Zurek \cite{Wootters}, and later captured by a complementarity inequality in \cite{Engle, Yasin}
+For instance, in the Mach-Zehnder interferometer or in the double-slit interferometer, the wave aspect is characterized by interference fringes visibility, meanwhile the particle nature is given by the which-way information of the path along the interferometer.
+A quantitative version of the wave-particle duality was first investigated by Wooters and Zurek \cite{Wootters}, and later captured by a complementarity inequality in Refs. \cite{Engle, Yasin}: